 Whatever your fitness goals, finding balance and joy in your exercise plan is the best way to ensure you are moving more, and sticking to it.
 Your health and well being deserve it!

 We Can Help

-VITAL WorkLife EAP members have access to a wealth of information on the Member Website, including health and well being articles, healthy recipes, eLearning courses and more.
+VITAL WorkLife EAP members have access to a wealth of information on the VITAL WorkLife App and Member Website, including health and well being articles, healthy recipes, eLearning courses and more.
 In addition, learn about the benefits of physical activity and how to get out of your exercise rut.

 If you are a member of one of our solutions, give us a call to speak with a representative; we’re available anytime, day or night.

 - EAP members: call 800.383.1908

 - Physician and Provider Well Being Resources members: call 877.731.3949